matplotlib/matplotlib/doc/devel/coding_guide.rst

     import matplotlib as mpl
     from matplotlib import pyplot as plt
     import matplotlib.cbook as cbook
+    import matplotlib.collections as mcol
+    import matplotlib.patches as mpatches

 * See below for additional points about :ref:`keyword-argument-processing`, if code in your pull request does that.

+* Adding a new pyplot function involves generating code.
+See :ref:`new-pyplot-function` for more information.

 Documentation
 -------------